Geoff Chappell, Software Analyst

 Historically, a KPROFILE is created only when user-mode software has called the undocumented NtCreateProfile or NtCreateProfileEx function to describe what execution to sample via what sort of profile interrupt, subject to what conditions, with what storage of results, and has then proceeded to start this profiling by calling NtStartProfile.
 The kernel creates a KPROFILE, which then carries its conditions for which interrupts it will act on and its parameters for what’s to be done as this action.
 Among the possible conditions is that profiling can be specific to a process or may apply globally.
 The KPROFILE goes into a per-process list, whose head is the ProcessListHead very near the start of the KPROCESS, or into a global list, whose head is in the kernel’s own data section.
 The KPROFILE is removed from its list and destroyed when the corresponding profiling is stopped, typically by a call to NtStopProfile.

-Profile interrupts are arranged with the HAL, either to recur periodically or when some limit is reached for a processor-specific Performance Monitoring Counter (PMC).
+Profile interrupts are arranged with the Hardware Abstraction Layer (HAL), either to recur periodically or when some limit is reached for a processor-specific Performance Monitoring Counter (PMC).
 Whenever the kernel learns of a profile interrupt’s occurrence, from the HAL via KeProfileInterrupt or KeProfileInterruptWithSource, the global list of profile objects and the list for the current process are both examined and acted on.

 Originally, and even still for a profile object that is created as described in the preceding paragraphs, the examination and action are tightly constrained by the inputs to the NtCreateProfile and NtCreateProfileEx functions.
 The examination matches the circumstances of the interrupt against the conditions that are recorded in the profile object.
 That the interrupted execution is for the process that was specified at the profile’s creation is known from the object’s presence in the list for the current process at the time of the interrupt.
 Other conditions are that: